onlyhavecans/squirrels.wtf/content/uses/_index.md

 I like to run most of my own software on my self host server in a big Docker Compose stack

 - **Forgejo**: My Git + CI/CD + Renovate stack all at [OnlyHaveCans.Works](https://onlyhavecans.works)
+- **Home Assistant**: I use this to automate lots of random things around the house without having random things on the internet.
 - **~~Plex~~**: Deprecated.
 I will miss PlexAmp, but they have been sharing all the signs things are not well in Startup Land.
 - **Navidrome**: The next evolution of my music collection, fiddly and needs good tagging, but it's very powerful.
 - **Jellyfin**: Not as simple and easy to use as Plex for most, but works extremely well once I discovered a few config tricks and the Infuse iOS/Mac client.